 An executor should be someone that you trust implicitly.
 He or she should also be honest, conscientious, and should work well with others.
 Maturity and excellent decision making skills are also important traits that an executor should possess.

 In most states, in order for a person to be named an executor, he or she must be at least 19 years of age, and must not have any felony convictions.
 Elder law isn’t as complicated to a good lawyer as you may think it actually is.

 If you have a friend or family member who possesses all of these qualities, he or she would be a good candidate to consider for your executor.

 If you do not know someone who has the qualities to make a competent and trustworthy executor, you might want to consider hiring a professional and experienced estate lawyer to handle the task of being your executor.
 Get the help you need for your digestive system, get back on track by visiting our doctors at Gastroenterology, Long Island.
 Another option is to appoint a friend or loved one to act as your executor, but specify in your will that you would like him or her to hire a lawyer to assist you with certain parts of handling the affairs of your estate.

 Who Can’t be Named?

-Anyone who is a minor cannot be appointed as the executor of an estate/ So, while you might like to name your youngest son as your executor, if he is not of legal adult age (19 in most states,) legally, he cannot be appointed with the task of an executor.
+Anyone who is a minor cannot be appointed as the executor of an estate planning long island/ So, while you might like to name your youngest son as your executor, if he is not of legal adult age (19 in most states,) legally, he cannot be appointed with the task of an executor.